gobells23/introToProgrammingFinalProject/README.md

 ## Description

-A Sorting program that will take food, category, and expiration date and sort the food by category and expiration date
+A sorting program that will take food, category, and expiration date and sort the food by expiration date in an excel file

 ### Dependencies

-Need Excel, Python 3.10, and tkinter, os, datetime, and pathlib libraries
+Need Excel, Python 3.10, and tkinter, datetime, pandas, openpyxl, and pathlib libraries (although program should autoinstall them)

 ### Installing